 This fact sheet contains information about employment contracts for foundation trainee pharmacists.
 It includes information on what to look for in a contract and where to seek advice.

-This fact sheet is a brief guide for trainee pharmacist applicants who would like to apply for a hospital or community placement in England, Scotland or Wales using Oriel.
+This fact sheet is a brief guide for pharmacy students and trainee pharmacist applicants who would like to apply for a foundation training placement in England, Scotland or Wales using Oriel.

 Scottish applicants are now included in the Oriel system.
 This means that all applicants can use the system to apply for placements in England, Wales or Scotland.
 The two systems have tried wherever possible to synchronise the opening and close dates of the various parts of the Oriel process and this is the second year that NES will be using the Oriel system.

 Candidates will still have to put in two applications, one for England and Wales, and one for Scotland.
 They will also have to complete two preferencing lists, however they will only need to do one SJT and one numeracy test.

 Oriel is a portal used for the recruitment of a variety of healthcare professions.
 All pharmacy hospital foundation placements will be advertised via Oriel, and some, but not all community foundation placements.
 Students will be able to find community placements without Oriel in England, but should note that all available placements, no matter the sector, for Wales and Scotland will be advertised by Oriel alone.

 The NHS has produced a handbook containing guidance to help applicants to submit a successful application.
 This covers areas including how to access Oriel and what information applicants will need to support their application, All third year pharmacy students should receive a hard copy of the Oriel handbook.

 Applicants who have not received a copy of the handbook can request a copy by e-mailing email@example.com

 The handbook can also be downloaded from the resource bank section of the Oriel website.